 Location also plays a role in wages.
 The cost of living in a large city is higher than a small rural or suburban town, and a full-time estate manager should be paid to support that cost of living.
 Keep in mind that oftentimes, estate managers may be provided free room and board at the estate, and are reimbursed for things like gas etc. Other times, you may be provided with accommodation onsite but expected to pay for your own groceries, utilities etc.

 On average, an estate manager in the United States is paid anywhere from $65-$144 per hour.
-Current market rate in Chicago for an experienced estate manager is about $72-$96 per hour with full benefits.
+Current market rate for an experienced estate manager is about $72-$96 per hour with full benefits.
 This will all be discussed in the hiring and interview process.

 Bringing you peace of mind: My Household Managed